aranair/aranair.github.io/source/posts/2016-12-25-how-to-set-up-golang-telegram-bot-with-webhooks.html.markdown

 ---

 This is the first part of the `Golang Telegram Bot` series.
-In this series, I'll show you code samples and guide you through them on how to build a Golang Telegram Bot for my own use.
-It would listen in and respond only upon certain text cues.
+In this series, I'll show you, with code samples, how I built a Golang Telegram Bot for my own use.
+It would listen in and respond in real-time to certain text cues.
 Finally I'll also demonstrate how to get a self-signed SSL cert working with Nginx and deploying the application in a Docker container on a Digital Ocean instance.

 Hopefully this will help anyone out there who would like to try their hand at their own bot on Telegram!